 The momentous day soon came.
 They were placed on a platform before the crowd, the contract read, the amount of money to be paid was stated and the bidding began.
-Of course anyone had the privilege to talk with them beforehand.
+Of course anyone had the privilege to talk with them before hand.
 The bidding was in time of service.
 One bidder would offer to pay their fare for 10 years services, another for nine, another for 8, another for 7, and so the bidding continued until finally their service was declared to the successful bidder for 3 years and 6 months.
 They went with him to his home at Shippensburg, Pennsylvania, wondering, wondering, wondering what it all meant to them.

 They worked with a will and did their best to please their employer so he would have no just cause to hold them for service longer than the specified time.

 They soon found that their employer and his wife were very good people asking reasonable work and supplying them with a comfortable home and an abundance of food.
-Contrasting this kindness with what they had to meet in the two preceding years, they were content and the future looked brighter to them, as they were now sure that in a few years of time they would be free to start life over again in this land where they had longed (long hoped) to be.
+Contrasting this kindness with what they had to meet in the two preceeding years, they were content and the future looked brighter to them, as they were now sure that in a few years of time they would be free to start life over again in this land where they had longed (long hoped) to be.

 After they had worked about 8 months their employer invited them into his parlor one morning and kindly explained to them that according to customary wages, they had earned enough to pay their fare across the ocean and that was all he wanted, that he appreciated very much their faithful service.
 There were at the liberty to do for themselves and to work for who or where they would and their wages would be theirs to do with as they wished.